sudhaaws9/aws90dayschallenge/scheduleec2stopandstart.md

 I used fixed rate of 5 mintues

-Target:elect Target to invoke when an event matches your Event Pattern or when schedule is triggered. coming to target section of rules i added 2 targets
+Target:elect Target to invoke when an event matches your Event Pattern or when schedule is triggered. coming to target section of rules:

+i used lambda functions stopec2instance in target section. after that i configured the detailes

+then i given the name to this rule as ec2stop.

+another rule for to startec2instance in event section i choosen schedule option and fixed rate of 5 mintues
+ target:
-i used lambda functions stopec2instance and startec2instance in target section. after that i configured yhe detailes
+ i used lambda functions startec2instance in target section. after that i configured the detailes

-then i given the name to this rule as ec2stopandstart.
+then i given the name to this rule as ec2start.